Programs for Schools

 Teachers, are you bringing your class to the Wexner Center soon?
 Find out more about our upcoming exhibitions.

 Pages: Art and Writing

 High school students participating in the Pages program visit the Wexner Center at least three times during the school year, experience visual arts, performing arts, and film projects, and develop their own responses in poetry, prose, and art work.
-Applications will soon be accepted for the 2015–16 school year.
+We are now accepting applications for the 2016-2017 school year.
 Find out more about the Pages program, including how to apply.

 Art & Environment: A Course for High School Students

 Do you have a student who is eco-conscious and interested in contemporary art?
-Will they be in 11th or 12th grade in fall 2015?
+Will they be in 10th, 11th, or 12th grade in fall 2016?
 Here’s his or her chance to learn about the intersections of art and environmental issues at Ohio State while earning high school credit through your school.
 Blending extensive online course work and diverse field trip excursions, this course also gives students the opportunity to exhibit their environmentally informed art at the Wexner Center.
 The course meets most Wednesdays, 3–5 PM during the first half of the school year and it’s free, with supplies and transportation assistance provided.
-Applications for 2015 are now closed.
+Applications for 2016 are now being accepted.
 Find applications and more information at wexartenvironment.wordpress.com.
 In-school presentations about the program are available during the school year for groups of interested students.